 Check if the online fax service website uses HTTPS (Hypertext Transfer Protocol Secure) technology, which provides an extra layer of security when browsing their website via SSL encryption.
-Remember that an unsecured website will only display HTTP in the URL bar and not https:// – If you see this, enter at your own risk.
+Remember that an unsecured website will only display http in the URL bar and not https.
+If you see that the URL does not have the latter format, click at your own risk

 It’s useful whenever you log in to your online fax service account on multiple devices.
 You either receive a random code via email, SMS, or phone call.
 This capability will keep all other devices and computers linked under one username and password, making it hard for attackers to log in since they need that unique code to access your account.

 It’s crucial to protect documents containing sensitive patient information from being accessed without authorization because they can lead to fines, penalties, and even jail time if one is found guilty of breaching these privacy rules.
-Faxes containing PHI (Protected Health Information) must be sent over secure channels to ensure maximum privacy when sending these documents outside an institution’s walls.
+Faxes containing protected health information (PHI) must be sent over secure channels to ensure maximum privacy when sending these documents outside an institution’s walls.

-The online fax service provider should have a HIPAA-compliant software or fax app that will cater to the faxing needs of healthcare professionals, doctors, and other individuals in the medical and healthcare sectors.
+The online fax service provider should have HIPAA-compliant software that will cater to the faxing needs of healthcare professionals, doctors, and other individuals in the medical and healthcare sectors.